saimzishan/appShopAdmin/README.md

 # App Shop

-Material Design Admin Panel using Angular 5+ and Angular Material 2
+Admin Panel designed using Angular 5+ and Angular Material 2 by XploreBytes Team

 ## Development server